nmarsollier/nmarsollier/README.md

 - Worked as Sr Developer in PayPal
 - Architect in Mercadopago and Eventbrite
-- 13 years of experience in Android, 8 years working in kotlin.
-1 Year working with Jetpack Compose.
+- Since 2011 working in Android, Since 2012 working in kotlin.
+Sinde 2023 working with Jetpack Compose.
 - Android SDK, Kotlin, Espresso, JUnit4, SonarQube, Jacoco, Apollo (GraphQL), MVI architecture, Coroutines with flows, Dagger/Hilt, Navigation framework, DataDog, Jira, Figma, Confluence , Slack

 [This is a same about my way to work](https://github.com/nmarsollier/fit_fat)